-The Group recognises the importance of protecting and enforcing its intellectual property rights, and strictly complies with all the relevant laws and regulations, including but not limited to the "Trade Marks Ordinance and Copyright Ordinance" in Hong Kong, and "Trademark Law" and "Patent Law" in the PRC.
+The Group recognises the importance of protecting and enforcing its intellectual property rights, and strictly complies with all the relevant laws and regulations, including but not limited to the "Trade marks Ordinance" and "Copyright Ordinance" in Hong Kong, and "Trademark Law of the PRC" and "Patent Law of the PRC".
 The Group has established an "Intellectual Property Management Policy" that includes measures for enforcing and protecting its intellectual property rights, registering new patents, as well as encouraging the Group's research and development of new intellectual property.

-The Group have register intellectual property that are material to our business operation.
-To prevent infringement of intellectual property rights, we have signed Confidentiality Agreements or Non-Disclosure Agreements with our employees and subcontractors.
-The Group currently has 3 trade marks and 49 patents that are material to its business.
+The Group has registered intellectual property that is material to our business operation.
+To prevent the infringement of intellectual property rights, we have signed Confidentiality Agreements or Non-Disclosure Agreements with our employees and subcontractors.
+The Group currently has 3 trademarks and 68 patents that are material to its business operation.